idlab-discover/AIBOM/README.md

 # MLMD-BOM

 **Proof of Concept:** Generate CycloneDX BOMs (modelboms and databoms) from ML Metadata (MLMD) with live interactive visualization.

 MLMD is a library for recording and retrieving metadata associated with machine learning workflows.
 It helps track artifacts, executions, and lineage information, enabling reproducibility and traceability in ML pipelines.

-For more information, see the official ML Metadata repository: https://github.com/google/ml-metadata
+For more information, see the official [ML Metadata repository](https://github.com/google/ml-metadata).

-This project is designed to integrate with Kubeflow, an open-source machine learning platform built on Kubernetes.
-In standard Kubeflow deployments, Kubeflow Pipelines records metadata in an MLMD (ML Metadata) store by default if the metadata service is enabled and properly configured.
-This repository can then be used to extract that metadata and build and sign AI Bill of Materials (AIBOMs) based on pipelines provided by ML Engineers.
+To fully realize secure and trustworthy AI workflows, this project is designed for tight integration with Kubeflow, an open-source machine learning platform built on Kubernetes.
+Leveraging Kubeflow’s native MLMD tracking, every step—from data ingestion to model deployment—is captured in the MLMD store (if the metadata service is enabled and properly configured).
+This repository extracts that metadata and generates verifiable, tamper-resistant AI Bill of Materials (AIBOMs) for pipelines provided by ML engineers.
+This approach provides end-to-end traceability and integrity, making it possible to audit and trust the complete lineage of AI assets.

-For more information, see the official KubeFlow documentation: https://www.kubeflow.org/docs/
+For more information, see the official [KubeFlow documentation](https://www.kubeflow.org/docs/).

-This would enable full AI lifecycle and lineage tracking.
+> **Disclaimer:** Tamper resistance, security and verifiability and full Kubeflow integration are not yet implemented.
+This project is a proof of concept and these features are planned for future development.

 ---